Over 20,000 wetsuits & accessories in stock today!

 Does a Wetsuit Protect Against Jellyfish Stings

+Ever wondered, ‘Do wetsuits protect against jellyfish and their stings?’
+You’re not alone!
 Whether you’re a beachgoer enjoying the sun and the water, or a surfer waiting to catch the next wave, there are certain elements you can’t always predict or avoid.
-We’re talking sharks, rain, rip tides, rash, and even jellyfish.
+We’re talking sharks, surfing in the rain, rashes, rip tides, and even jellyfish.
 So, does a wetsuit protect against jellyfish stings?
 Find out!

 How Can a Wetsuit Protect You